aws-solutions/qnabot-on-aws/README.md

 ## New features

+### Conditional Chaining now supports Lambda Function
+You can specify that a Conditional Chaining rule runs a Lambda Function using the "Lambda::FunctionName" syntax.
+The Lambda function name must start with "QNA".
+The Lambda will receive arguments the same as Lambda Hooks.
+The function must return a String that is used to resolve the next item just the same as other conditional chaining rules.

 ### Improved Scale
 This release of QnABot utilizes Lex Bot aliases and Lex versioning.
-The QnA Bot and all ElicitResponse Bots are now installed using the alias 'live'. 'live' points at the 'Latest' Bot version.
+The QnA Bot and all ElicitResponse Bots are now installed using the alias 'live'. 'live' points at the latest numbered Bot version.
 All Lex resources are now versioned starting with '1' after initial installation.

+### Additional Elicit Response Bots
+This release adds several elicit response bots for QNAWage - 7 digit wage value - returns slot named "Wage" QNASocialSecurity - SSN Numbers in the nnn-nn-nnnn format - returns slot named "SSN" QNAPin - 4 digit pin value - Returns slot named "Pin"

 ### Configuring QnABot to ask the questions
 QnABot was designed to answer questions, but now it can also ask questions and process